daaronr/micro-giving-pub/be2024/handout_bothmodules.md

     - So MR is £0.49

-***

 \includegraphics[height=3.5in]{picsfigs/Mrillustrated.png}

 ***

 **MR curves be like:**

-\includegraphics[height=4in]{picsfigs/mrcurve.png}
+\includegraphics[height=3in]{picsfigs/mrcurve.png}

-\textcolor{blue}{Q: Why might MR curves typically decrease in Q?}

-Ans: Demand curves slope down, so less revenue for each additional unit. \
+\textcolor{blue}{Q: Why might MR curves typically decrease in Q?}^[ Ans: Demand curves slope down, so less revenue for each additional unit. \
- Also, the *impact* of the reduced price is greater because the more we sell the more units this affects
+ Also, the *impact* of the reduced price is greater because the more we sell the more units this affects.]

 ***

-### MR for a price-taking firm
+### MR for a 'price-taking' firm

-A price-taking firm (perfect competition):
+Under 'perfect competition' (which we will describe soon), each firm is a 'price-taker'

+Each firm:

 - gets market price P for each additional unit
-- the firm is small, so its output has (virtually) no impact on P
+- the firm is small, so its output has (virtually) no impact on P ^[The NS text gives a good illustration and examples of why it is fine to assume that a small producer's output has no impact on price]
     - (More on this later)

-NOTE: The text gives a good illustration and examples of why it is fine to assume that \
- a small producer's output has no impact on price

 \bigskip

-*Thus its marginal revenue is constant at $P$*
+*Thus its marginal revenue is constant at $P$*!

-*NOTE:* Total revenue curve will be a straight line ... double quantity, double revenue
+\textcolor{gray}{Note that for such a firm, the total revenue curve will be a straight line ... double quantity, double revenue}

 ***